 Our goal is to strengthen and improve the health care services and programs available in the area served by PHCD and the surrounding region.

-Our goal is to build a firm financial foundation with long-term revenue streams to promote community health and to protect the presence of broad community access to necessary health facilities in the community.
+Our goal is to build a firm financial foundation with long-term revenue streams to promote community health and to protect the presence of necessary health facilities in the community.

 The Affordable Care Act was passed on March 23, 2010.